Centrelink financial planning for carers and families

 What to do instead

-Carer Payment is designed to support people who provide constant care and, because of those caring responsibilities, cannot work full time.
-But it is not assessed in isolation.
-Services Australia says the rate depends on the carer’s income and assets, and the person receiving care must also be under certain income and assets limits.
+Carer Payment is designed to support people who provide constant care and, as a result, cannot work full time.
+But payment outcomes are not assessed on care alone.

 What to do instead